-- Log on to the NetBackup Appliance Web Console. - 2 Click Manage > Storage and go to Disks section.
+- 1 Log on to the NetBackup Appliance Web Console. - 2 Click Manage > Storage and go to Disks section.
 Check the partitions that are on the Base disk.
-Suppose that you have MSDP, AdvancedDisk, Catalog, and Configuration partitions on the base disk as shown below. - Ensure that the base disk is fully allocated by resizing the non-MSDP partitions (like AdvancedDisk).
-To ensure that the base disk is full, resize the AdvancedDisk partition to a value that is just below the maximum value displayed in the slider.

-In the Partitions section, click AdvancedDisk partition to open the partition details page.
+Suppose that you have MSDP, MSDP Catalog, AdvancedDisk, NetBackup Catalog, and Configuration partitions on the base disk.

+- Ensure that the base disk is fully allocated by resizing the non-MSDP partitions (like AdvancedDisk).
+To ensure that the base disk is full, resize the AdvancedDisk partition to a value that is just below the maximum value. - In the Partition section, click AdvancedDisk partition to open the partition details page.

 On the partition details page, click Resize in the Partition Distributions on Disk section.
 Enter a size in the New Size field that is slightly below the maximum value.